rdgupta280/Kanban-Board/README.md

 Hello, there are 4 member in a Team:
 1. Chinmay Jain
 2. Gourav Dhankhar
-3. Bharat Khandelwal
+3. Bablu Kumar
-4. Rishikesh Singh
+4. Ram Dayal

 We are develope a project of Kanban-Board in React-js.